mcdulltii/obfDetect/README.md

 ## Note:

+Heuristic values are generated based on the above blog posts, and are sorted (when run in `All Functions` mode) top down based on their heuristic complexities.

 Due to the recursive nature of plotting a dominator tree of every found function within the binary, the implementation and runtime overhead is expensive, though threading has been implemented.

 Using PyQt to visualize the plugin, users are able to further customize the heuristic function analysis on the binary.